 Create a To-Do List.
 Make a daily, weekly and monthly To-Do list.
 All 3 To-Do lists will help you to easily prioritize the most important tasks and get them done sooner.
-You can also visualize your long term task and track progress by seeing smaller goals being completed.
-Like Van Gogh said “great things are done by a series of small things brought together.”
+You can also visualize your long-term task and track progress by seeing smaller goals being completed.
+Like Van Gogh said, “great things are done by a series of small things brought together.”

 Make SMART Goals.
 When you set goals it’s important to make them tangible by making them SMART.
 SMART is an acronym for specific, measurable, achievable, realistic, and time-based.
 Use the 5 different categories as a basis for all of your tasks during the holiday season.
-If you want to throw the most epic company holiday party and want to order a snowman shaped moon bounce, it’s better to put the order in 2 months in advanced rather than 2 weeks, when the company may not have it available for reservation.
+If you want to throw the most epic company holiday party and want to order a snowman shaped moon bounce, it’s better to put the order in 2 months in advance rather than 2 weeks, when the company may not have it available for reservation.
 By making a SMART set of goals on your To-Do list you’ll be sure to not only stay organized but complete your tasks in a timely fashion as well.

 Keep Inventory.
 If you’re starting your holiday shopping in June, it’s easy to forget who you bought gifts for and you run the risk of buying two or three gifts for the same person.
 Make sure you keep track of the people you’re giving presents to and what you buy.
 Create an Excel spreadsheet of who you’d like to buy gifts for and print it out.
 As you shop fill in what you bought.
 You can even update the information in Excel to stay even more updated and organized.